Abigail Brand: Ord and The Breakworld

-After meeting back up with the rest of the X-Men, Brand, Beast, Wolverine, Armor, Shadowcat, and their new ally Danger were part of an assault on the Breakworld's doomsday device before it could be fired at the Earth.
+After meeting back up with the rest of the X-Men, Brand, Beast, Wolverine, Armor, Shadowcat and Danger were part of an assault on the Breakworld's doomsday device before it could be fired at Earth.
 During the ensuing battle against Breakworld soldiers, Brand dove into the path of a laser blast meant for Beast.
 Severely wounded, she explained to Beast she did it since as a genius he had the greatest chance for disarming the weapon.
 Her last words to Beast before passing out were to "save the damn world already."

 Eventually Brand regained consciousness and rejoined the team.
-As McCoy tended to her wounds, he noted her rapid healing.
-When he attempted to draw more information out of her, Brand countered by revealing an intense sexual attraction to him.
+Hank McCoy tended to her wounds, noting her rapid healing.
+When McCoy attempted to draw more information out of her, Brand countered by revealing an intense sexual attraction to him.
 The X-Men and surviving S.W.O.R.D. strike team members headed toward the site where Colossus was prophesied to destroy the Breakworld, but Brand's team was attacked by Breakworld forces.
 When Brand was captured and threatened by several Breakworld men, she killed her attackers after revealing that "Brand" is not her surname, but a sobriquet referencing her powers.
 After the Breakworld mission ended, Brand offered McCoy a job with S.W.O.R.D., stating that she needs someone who will question her actions and help her avoid making mistakes.
 She reiterates her sexual attraction to him, telling McCoy when he brings up the fact that he's a "blue, furry monster" that her father, an alien, was one as well.